U.S. Highway 40

 Unfortunately for the Lincoln Highway proponents, by 1939 three out of every four cars traveling westbound through Wendover were taking U.S. 40.
 Moreover, in 1940 U.S. 40 was designated a national defense highway, which gave it priority in terms of federal expenditures.
 With this action, the Lincoln Highway Association realized that U.S. 50 would not carry more traffic than U.S. 40, so they reduced their efforts to advertise U.S. 50 and increased their efforts to attract travelers into Nevada, as opposed to other east-west routes through other states.
 The central route proponents advertised the route as the '49er Trail.

 With the increased traffic along U.S. 40, improvements were in the offing.
 The 1956 National Defense and Interstate Highway Act sealed the fate of U.S. 40 as a major national transportation corridor.
-The first concrete was poured for Interstate 80 shortly thereafter; the last section of Interstate was completed in 1983 to bypass Lovelock.
+The last section of Interstate was completed in 1983 to bypass Lovelock.
 U.S. 40 was decommissioned in Nevada, with its new terminus pushed back to Utah.